dagnall53/NMEADisplay/README.md

 ![wEBBROWSER INDEX](https://github.com/user-attachments/assets/686fd86d-3a69-4338-9ca3-57efec9dd92b)
 ThIS SD file access allows wireless viewing and modification of the log and other files on the SD.

+OTA allows update by downloading an updated NMEADisplay Binary.

 In Version 1 and 2 an audio player has been added for experimental use, that plays MP3 from files stored on the SD card /music directory.
 It requires that three resistors are moved on the PCB to activate the audio circuit, and is not recommended unless you are comfortable with soldering and desoldering SMD resistors!